aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/update/_index.md

 ﻿---
-title: "Update the page settings of a Section in a Word document"
+title: "Update the page settings of a Section in a Word document online"
-second_title: " online"
 articleTitle: "Update the page settings of a Section"
 linktitle: "Update the page settings of a Section"
 type: docs